DataDog/datadog-agent/README.md

 ## Contributing

-In order for your contributions to be accepted, you will be required to sign a CLA.
-When a PR is opened a bot will prompt you to sign the CLA.
+You must sign a CLA before we can accept your contributions.
+If you submit a PR without having signed it, our bot will prompt you to do so.
 Once signed you will be set for all contributions going forward.